aks43725/cand/README.md

 - The **genetic algorithm (GA)** described in [1].
 - The simulated annealing (SA) algorithm introduced in [2].
-- The union of models on regularization paths (RP) of the Lasso, SCAD and MCP.
+- The union of distinct models on the regularization paths (RPs) of the Lasso, SCAD and MCP.

 Specific settings of the implementation are described in [1].